eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 ### Start Eucalyptus

-1. (CLC): Initialize the Cloud Controller service
+1. Initialize the Cloud Controller service

     ```bash
     euca_conf --initialize
     ```

-2. (CLC/OSP/SC): Start the Cloud Controller service
+2. Start the Cloud Controller service

     ```bash
     service eucalyptus-cloud start
     ```

-3. (CC): Start the Cluster Controller service
+3. Start the Cluster Controller service

     ```bash
     service eucalyptus-cc start
     ```

-4. (NC): Start the Node Controller and Eucanetd services
+4. Start the Node Controller and Eucanetd services

     Expect failure messages due to missing keys.
 This will be corrected when the nodes are registered.